Does My RV's Water Heater Need an Anode Rod

 ANSWER: Hi, the simple answer to your question is that if your RV's water heater is an Atwood than it does not require an Anode Rod (pictured above) If it is a Suburban Water heater than in all likelihood it does require an Anode Rod.

-I am pretty sure that your Mallard is equipped with an Atwood Water Heater, but you should still take a look at your water heater and see if it is manufactured by Atwood or Suburban.
-The fact that your water heater is equipped with a plastic (nylon) drain plug pretty much indicates an that it is an Atwood.
+I am pretty sure that your Mallard is equipped with an Atwood Water Heater, but you should still take a look at your water heater and see if Atwood or Suburban manufactures it.
+The fact that your water heater is equipped with a plastic (nylon) drain plug pretty much indicates that it is an Atwood.

 As the video states when you are replacing the Anode Rod it is also a good time to flush your RV's Water Heater